 - Complete the online Editing Submission Form and upload your document

 If your uploaded document does not fit our criteria, you will be notified by email.

-When your submission is complete, the editor will notify you via email to schedule an editing review session.
-You must meet with the editor to receive your edited document.
+When your submission is complete, the editor will notify you via email and recommend scheduling an editing review session.

 Writing Development Sessions